braboj/tutorial-python/Part A - OOP/10_yield/tut_generators/generator.md

             if n % 2 == 0:
                 yield n

 Generators are a subtype of iterators as they implement the iterator protocol.
-An iterator object stores its current state of iteration and “yields” each of its members in order, on demand via the `__next__()` method until it is exhausted.
-The `__iter()__` method of the iterator protocol can be implemented as a generator.
+An iterator object stores its current state of iteration and “yields” each of its members in order, on-demand via the __next__() method until it is exhausted.

-The advantages of generators are mainly the reduced memory footprint and the lazy evaluation of of an expression.
+The __iter()__ method of the iterator protocol can be implemented as a generator.
+The advantages of generators are mainly the reduced memory footprint and the lazy evaluation of an expression.
-Values in generator expressions are calculated only on-demand.
+Values in generator expressions are calculated only on demand.

+Example:

+    def infinite_sequence():
+        i=0
+        while True:
+            yield i
+            i+=1

+    gen = infinite_sequence()

+    print(next(gen))
+    >>> 0

+    print(next(gen))
+    >>> 1

+    print(next(gen))
+    >>> 2

-### Generator Comprehension
+### Comprehension

 The generator comprehension is a short syntax for a simple generator function.
+In the generic syntax of generator comprehensions <expression> is any single line of Python code returning an object.

     (<expression> for <var> in <iterable> if <condition>